jschaf/bibtex/README.md

 https://pkg.go.dev/github.com/jschaf/bibtex

 A parser for [Bibtex][bibtex-wiki] files, a reference formatting language, in Go.
-I needed a parser for my static site generator and the existing library https://github.com/caltechlibrary/bibtex was difficult to integrate into idiomatic Go.
+I needed a parser for my static site generator.

 - Uses a real, recursive descent parser based on the Golang parser to read Bibtex files into an AST.
 - Handles parsing different author formats.
-- Reasonably fast: parses a 30,000 line Bibtex file in 16 ms.
+- Reasonably fast: parses a 30,000-line Bibtex file in 16 ms.

 ```shell script
 go get github.com/jschaf/bibtex